 Welcome to Subscribe On Youtube

-We are given head, the head node of a linked list containing unique integer values.
+You are given the head of a linked list containing unique integer values and an integer array nums that is a subset of the linked list values.

 Example 1: